Advocacy & Community Navigation

 Book a One-on-One Appointment

-If you need guidance or aren’t sure where to start, make an appointment with Vicki or Kristina.
+If you need guidance or aren’t sure where to start, make an appointment with Vicki or Donna.
 They will work with you to understand your current situation and help you create a plan to move forward.

 Appointments are available by phone, in person, or virtually.